emen7/poprev2/src/content/README.md

 - References should be properly formatted
 - Images should be placed in a related assets directory

-#### Perplexity Responses

-- Should include the original question
-- May include multiple responses in a thread

 #### Lectionary Articles

 - Should include scripture references
 - May include seasonal information

+#### UB Gems Articles

+- Should include source information (paper number, section)
+- Should include proper frontmatter with metadata
+- References should be properly formatted

+#### UB Catechism Articles

+- Should include question number and topic
+- Should include proper frontmatter with metadata

 ## Transformation Process